raloop/cqrs-microservices/README.md

 ***When we are doing create or update operations in product-command-service we are publishing create or update events in Kafka so the product-query-service can read the updated data***

-Product-command-service acts as a Publisher and product-query-service acts as a Subscriber and their communication it's done through Kafka events (create, update, read)
+***Product-command-service acts as a Publisher and product-query-service acts as a Subscriber and their communication it's done through Kafka events (create, update, read events)***

 👨‍💻 Technologies used:
 - Spring - Java Spring